ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - a - The concern on users' security.md

     -- bigger = more secure but it also takes more time and resources -- recommended: 10

-- We can also use bcrypt asynchronously (eg. with promises)
+- We can also use bcrypt asynchronously (e.g. with promises)
   - example: https://github.com/ironhack-labs/code-lessons/blob/master/bcryptDemo/exampleWithPromises.js

 - (extra challenge): practice bcrypt async with promises